rnd-sq/client/README.md

 - If you react the `W` square with no moves left, you completed the map
 - If you react the `S` square with some moves left, you have to move backwards.

+## How to edit?
+- Click on a random square to change the type of square
+- Clicking on the empty square will change it to be a normal square
+- Clicking on the normal square will change it to be an `X` square
+- Clicking on the `X` square will change it to be a `W` square
+- Clicking on the `W` square will change it to be an `S` square

 ## Functionalities

 ### Homepage